bitsofcotton/p0/README.md

 Frequency space prediction is equivalent to differential/integratial prediction in this.
 But it is equivalent to plain prediction in this.

 # Tips
 P0 calculates left differential by periodical one.
 To vanish right hand differential, we take sum of each range on next step vector.
 Whether this works well or not depends on left hand side distribution.
-But with some of sub sequence meaning, if we have some sub sequence average as 0 value, we can use them bared prediction.
+But with some of differential sequence meaning, if we have some differential sequence average as 0 value, we can use them bared prediction.

 # Tips
 northPole class is formal laurent series essential point hack, if not both side is essential, multiplication inverse series works well, otherwise, the essential point hack enforces them into north pole near the defined region.
 We need to northPole twice because only once sometimes doesn't converges bothside coefficients to 0 in general.
 But with the range they converges (non infinite values on any of samplepoints we have on the range), we only need to northPole once.
-Because of this, we can handle any function which we can riemann integrable on some subsequence.
+Because of this, we can handle any function which we can riemann integrable on some differential sequence.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing